tilburgsciencehub/website/content/building-blocks/develop-your-research-skills/learn-to-code/learn-regular-expressions.md

 ## See Also
-* As you may have figured out by now, formulating regular expressions is often a matter of trial and error.
-An [online regex editor](https://regexr.com) that interactively highlights the phrases your regular expression captures can therefore be extremely helpful.
+* As you may have figured out by now, formulating Regular Expressions is often a matter of trial and error.
+An [online regex editor](https://regexr.com) that interactively highlights the phrases your Regular Expression captures can therefore be extremely helpful.

-* Frequent applications of regular expressions are extracting dates and emails (and checking for validity), parsing webpage source data, and natural language processing.
+* Frequent applications of Regular Expressions are extracting dates and emails (and checking for validity), parsing webpage source data, and natural language processing.
 [This](https://www.analyticsvidhya.com/blog/2020/01/4-applications-of-regular-expressions-that-every-data-scientist-should-know-with-python-code/) blog post demonstrates how you can implement these ideas.

 * This building block deliberately only revolved around the most common regex operations, but there are many more symbols and variations.
 [This](https://www.programiz.com/python-programming/regex) tutorial provides a more comprehensive list of commands (incl. examples!).